Editor’s Note: This article was last updated at 8 p.m. on May 11. It was originally published at 5:30 p.m. on April 25.

 “If a previously terminated SEVIS record is successfully reactivated, an F-1 or J-1 student regains the benefits associated with their non-immigrant status while physically present within the U.S.”

-In the meantime, all F-1 visa holders will have their records restored in the SEVIS portal, and some applicable international students have already had their F-1 visas reinstated.
+In the meantime, all F-1 visa holders will have their records restored in the SEVIS portal, and as of April 28, all student records at UCSD have been restored — besides the one student that was deported.
 Pending the issuance of ICE’s new policy, these restorations may not be permanent.
 There is currently no publicly available timeline for the release of this policy.

-Lawyers representing the federal government in these cases have been sharing this message from the Justice Department in courts and to news outlets using the following language:
+Lawyers representing the federal government in these cases have been sharing this message from the Justice Department in courts and to news outlets:

 “ICE is developing a policy that will provide a framework for SEVIS record terminations.
 Until such a policy is issued, the SEVIS records for plaintiff(s) in this case (and other similarly situated plaintiffs) will remain Active or shall be re-activated if not currently active and ICE will not modify the record solely based on the NCIC finding that resulted in the recent SEVIS record termination.”